Richard Travis (actor): Early years

-The son of William Justice and Ella Justice, née Spain, he was born in Carlsbad, New Mexico and grew up in Paragould, Arkansas.
+The son of William and Ella (née Spain) Justice, William Benton Justice was born in Carlsbad, New Mexico and grew up in Paragould, Arkansas.
 His father owned and operated a marble yard in Paragould.

-He was a radio announcer and a sportscaster before he became an actor.
+Travis was a radio announcer and a sportscaster before he became an actor.

 Film

 Travis began his Hollywood career in 1930s action films.
 The high point of his career was a supporting role in the 1942 film comedy The Man Who Came to Dinner (1942), playing opposite Bette Davis.
 He had some other fairly important roles in the early 1940s, but his career soon declined.
 He spent World War II with the Army Air Forces's Broadway show Winged Victory.

 In 1947, he starred in the B movie Backlash, which has become something of a cult classic among film noir fans, as well as Jewels of Brandenburg, a crime drama.

 Television

 Travis was busy in television roles in the early 1950s.
 He had the lead role of assistant Sheriff Rodger Barnett in the syndicated crime drama Code 3, which aired for 39 episodes in 1957.